BasavaG/MasterThesis/README.md

 # MasterThesis :
 Author : Basavaraj Prakash Gangadhar,

-This repository contains the codes and notebooks used for master thesis.
+This repository contains the code and notebook used for master thesis.

 # Hardware :
 1) Raspberry Pi.